"So….how's it going?”

 - Questions for them to think about: Planning to ask questions in your one on ones?
-Especially for introverts it’s helpful to give them time to think about it in advance.
-Here’s some good questions for ICs and also if you manage other managers.
+Especially for introverts it's helpful to give them time to think about it in advance.
+Here are some good questions to ask your manager.

 - Input you want on something: Give them a link to material to review and sufficient time to consider it.
 This will improve the quality of their input compared to being put on the spot.

 - Orientation: Remember, Task Relevant Maturity matters.
 Whether it's day 1 on the job or just day 1 with a new responsibility, a great topic is coaching and helping them come up the curve in their role.